 The April 2012 lawsuit by Meltwater claims that the AP’s statements were “false and misleading” and were “specifically intending to harm Meltwater’s ability to do business with existing and prospective customers,” MediaPost reported.
 The company also issued a February 14 press release immediately in response to the AP lawsuit, in which Meltwater said the company didn’t know about “the AP’s concerns” until the lawsuit.

 Meltwater claims that it has lost “existing” and “prospective” customers because of the AP’s claims, according to MediaPost.

 Meltwater also claims that the AP’s claim “that Meltwater misappropriates ‘hot news'” is an attempt to “dramatically expand the so-called ‘hot news’ doctrine.”

 Last year, we wrote about the UK Appeals Court that ordered Meltwater to pay the UK Newspaper Licensing Agency a licensing fee to avoid copyright infringement lawsuits.

-We wrote to the AP and Meltwater asking more about these lawsuits.
+We wrote to both sides asking more about these lawsuits.

-The AP’s Director of Media Relations Paul Colford told iMediaEthics by e-mail that “the litigation is unfolding” and directed us to the AP’s February 14 press release announcing its lawsuit against Meltwater.
+The AP’s Director of Media Relations Paul Colford told iMediaEthics by e-mail that “the litigation is unfolding” and directed us to the AP’s February 14 press release announcing its lawsuit.

-Further, Meltwater claims that the AP made “false” claims with “no basis in fact.”
-Meltwater is calling for the AP’s lawsuit to be dismissed, for punitive and compensatory damages and for costs and fees.
+Further, Meltwater claims that the AP made “false” claims with “no basis in fact” and is calling for the AP’s lawsuit to be dismissed, for punitive and compensatory damages and for costs and fees.